 - Infection (a slight risk any time the skin is broken)

-Angulo P, Lindor KD.
+Eaton JE, Lindor KD.
 Primary biliary cirrhosis.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 89.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 91.